 Innovative Education in an Ancient Setting

-The Art History Program at The American University of Rome provides an innovative education focused on western and neighboring visual cultures.
+The Bachelor degree in Art History at The American University of Rome provides an innovative education focused on western and neighboring visual cultures.
 The program stimulates the acquisition of knowledge and encourages critical thinking skills, creativity and cross-cultural understanding.
 Our international faculty of active scholars instructs small classes, many on site in Rome and around Europe.
-The AH 318 class, Picasso and his Times, for example balances in class study and a trip to Nice, France to see one of the birthplaces of modernism.
 Through interactive teaching and personalized supervision we aim to develop each student’s intellectual potential and life-long engagement with cultural heritage by fostering the skills necessary for the modern workplace.

 Studying Art History at The American University of Rome will develop your perceptual analysis of the visual arts and your ability to situate a work of art in its historical and cultural context.
 We will teach you how works of art are examined by using a variety of theoretical and methodological frameworks.
 Students will also learn effective oral and written communication skills relevant to the disciplines of Art History and the Humanities.

 Students who complete the major in Art History will have the following core competencies:

 - High-level skills of observation and analysis of art works and architecture

 - Command a range of theoretical tools for analyzing and interpreting visual signs within their cultural context and conduct independent research

 - Ability to articulate high level of oral and written skills and utilize the specialized sources commanded by the topic.

 One Alumnus Story - where an Art History degree can take you...